February 24, 2021

 Why is machine learning important in venture capital?

 Smart algorithms have become more and more important nowadays.
 From tech startups such as Kensho and Alphasense to Silicon Valley established companies, more and more investment firms implement data-related developments in their processes.

 This allowed them to analyze more than 400 characteristics, including the founders’ background, historical conversion rates, money raised, and more.
-This resulted in a top 20 list of companies with the most potential for future success.
+This resulted in a list of top 20 companies with the most potential for future success.
 Such data-related developments in investments can help venture capital firms further curate long lists of startups and minimize or completely avoid losses.

-People's behavior can be predicted to a degree when you have many past examples, but there is a limit — what data would have predicted the success of Google in 1998 or Facebook in 2003? – Gregory Piatetsky-Shapiro
+People's behavior can be predicted to a degree when you have many past examples, but there is a limit — what data would have predicted the success of Google in 1998 or Facebook in 2003?

 1. Finding companies looking for funding